- Make a Donation

 SEARCH.
 RESCUE.
 SAVE.

 To respond to such circumstances Save the Children began a search-and-rescue operation to protect refugees and migrants struggling to cross the Mediterranean.
-In just 12 weeks, we rescues more than 2,700 people, 400 of whom were children.

 Children are in desperate need right now, most of them sailing alone.
 With your support of our Child Refugee Crisis Relief Fund, our search and rescue ship can help save their lives at sea.